Cyfrin/aderyn/README.md

 Help us build Aderyn 🦜 Please see our [contribution guidelines](./CONTRIBUTING.md) for in-depth developer environment setup and PR approval process.
 Aderyn is an open-source software licensed under the [GPL-3.0 License](./LICENSE).

-## Building a custom Aderyn detector

-Aderyn makes it easy to build Static Analysis detectors that can adapt to any Solidity codebase and protocol.
-This guide will teach you how to build, test, and run your custom Aderyn detectors.
 To learn how to create your custom Aderyn detectors, [checkout the official docs](https://cyfrin.gitbook.io/cyfrin-docs/aderyn-cli/detectors-quickstart)

-## Solidity AST Generation Backend
 Aderyn relies on a [custom backend](https://github.com/Cyfrin/solidity-ast-rs) to generate AST for Solidity codebases.
 It leverages [foundry-compilers](https://github.com/foundry-rs/compilers)